Business Intelligence vs. CRM: Which one is best for you?

 BI tools and CRM tools were built for different purposes.

 CRM, on the other hand, is more consumer-centric.
 It is referred to as a complete system that helps a business execute almost every part of the customer experience, from marketing, sales, support and service.
 With tight competition, business goals went beyond making a sale and towards retaining customers.
 Soon, business leaders knew they needed to create better customer relationships to survive in the market.
 There was an unmistakable need for better customer service and later, customer experience.
 Since then, CRM has been leveraged by businesses to help them build better customer relationships.
-CRM data is very important data which can help a business retain loyal customers, however, this data can be incorporated in your BI tool, alongside other aspects that affect business growth, allowing for a birds eye view of all aspects of your business.
+CRM data is very important and can help a business retain loyal customers, however, this data can be incorporated in your BI tool, alongside other aspects that affect business growth, allowing for a birds eye view of all aspects of your business.

 Multiple vs. single data source